 We want participants to enjoy their involvement with ERT and we must operate safely, with safeguarding as the top priority.
-We also recognise that we may have incidental or targeted interaction with children, vulnerable adults and their carers’, and need to act and be seen to act appropriately at all times.
+We also recognise that we may have incidental or targeted interaction with children, adults at risk and their carers, and need to act and be seen to act appropriately at all times.

-We are committed to safeguarding the welfare of children and vulnerable adults.
+We are committed to safeguarding the welfare of children and adults at risk.
 They are entitled to protection from physical, sexual and emotional harm and have the right to a safe, positive and enjoyable environment when involved with ERT.

 The purpose of this policy

-• To provide protection for children and vulnerable adults who undertake activities with ERT
+• To provide protection for children and adults at risk who undertake activities with ERT

-• To provide staff with guidance on procedures they should adopt in the event that they suspect a child or vulnerable adult may be experiencing, or be at risk of, harm
+• To provide staff with guidance on procedures they should adopt in the event that they suspect a child or adult at risk may be experiencing, or be at risk of, harm

 The policy applies to all staff, including senior managers, the board of trustees, employees, volunteers, students, or anyone working on behalf of ERT.